cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 given below.
 Once these sets are defined, the material flow information can be summed over all the possible transaction pathways at each time step to generate a single time series of data.
-The following disucussion will identify ways to restrict/limit the quantity of data represented in such a time series visualization based primarily on filtering operations for different dimensions of the material flow data.
+The following discussion will identify ways to restrict/limit the quantity of data represented in such a time series visualization based primarily on filtering operations for different dimensions of the material flow data.